Starting a Christian blog – Christian Blogging Tips

 - Will it provide an opportunity for people to learn about Christ?

-She is obviously passionate about it because she is a mother herself and wants to help others excel at motherhood.
+She is obviously passionate about it because she is a mother herself and wants to help others figure out motherhood.

 However, when you read some of her posts or Newsletter you will see that she doesn’t hide the fact that she is a Christian.
 Meaning thousands of people are willingly or unwillingly exposed to holy-spirit led content every day through Carly’s blog.

-So yea, I suggest you really read my 5-day devotional ‘Becoming a Christian Blogger’ if you are struggling to choose a blogging niche.
-It will help you to figure out how to start a Christian Blog and what to focus on.
+Pretty cool huh!
+So yea, I suggest you really read Blog Creation Blueprint if you are struggling to choose a blogging niche.
+It will help you to figure out how to start a Christian blog and what to focus on.

 I don’t really feel like beating around the bush, so I’m just going to say it.